murtuza777/HealthCare.Ai/README.md

    - Monitor trends and changes in your health status
    - Input and manage health data including vitals, conditions, and medications

-2. **HeartGuard AI Assistant**
+2. **Health Guardian AI Assistant**
-   - Intelligent AI-powered health chat
+   - Advanced AI-powered medical assistant that can answer ANY healthcare question
+   - Comprehensive knowledge of medical conditions, treatments, and terminology
-   - Personalized health advice based on patient data
+   - Personalized health advice based on patient data and health metrics
-   - Medication guidance and symptom assessment
+   - Medication guidance, symptom assessment, and early disease detection
-   - Utilizes reports and health profile data for accurate recommendations
+   - Powered by Deepseek's large language model for accurate medical information

 3. **Reports Management System**
    - Securely store medical reports and test results